 If you want a hearty dinner in a great location and maybe a pint or two, then head to The Castle Tavern, a cosy pub just opposite the Inverness Castle and an excellent watering hole.

 If you’re interested in whiling away the evening while listening to some traditional Scottish music, then you absolutely need to head to Hootananny.
 Here there are live music shows most nights of the week and it comes with a great, convivial atmosphere.

 Alternatively, if you are fortunate enough to visit Inverness on one of its few sunny days and are looking for a way to cool off then head to Miele’s Gelateria which makes fantastic ice cream including traditional favourites and Scottish inspired flavours like Irn-Bru gelato!

-Are you planning a trip to Inverness?
-Have you been before?
+Are you planning on spending any time in Inverness?
+Have you visited the city before?
 Let us know in the comments!